 By itself, coffee is higher in antioxidants than nearly any other food on earth.
 It’s what we add to our coffee that is so damaging.
-In fact, black coffee has a variety of health benefits including disease prevention.
+Black coffee has a variety of health benefits, including disease prevention.

 Healthier Options: Black coffee is always a perfect choice.
-But if you want to amp it up, feel free to add a splash of cream, coconut milk or whole milk, cinnamon and Stevia.
+But if you want to amp it up, feel free to add a splash of cream, coconut milk, whole milk, cinnamon, and Stevia.

 23. Frozen Meals

-British physician, Dr. Richard Hoffman, a nutritional biochemist says that many of these meals contain ingredients linked to dementia, diabetes, and cancer (10).
+British physician Dr. Richard Hoffman, a nutritional biochemist, says that many of these meals contain ingredients linked to dementia, diabetes, and cancer.[*]

 Healthier Options: Whole, fresh, unprocessed foods are the best choices.

 Related: Top 4 Foods To Improve Your Eyesight

 The Sucralose in Splenda is linked to weight gain.
 So be very leery of any calorie-free sweeteners because they often have harmful, unwanted side effects.